mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/README.md

 * I have read some online resources on reading tables in R (like this datacamp website [here](https://www.datacamp.com/community/tutorials/r-tutorial-read-excel-into-r)).
 * I have installed the gdata package, but I have not explored all its functions.
 I am planning to use the read.xls() functions and explore some of its functions to convert file types (e.g. from excel to tsv).
 * You can have general information on a library by typing the format: library(help = "tidyverse")
+* It is better to use kable and knitr.table.format as rmarkdown with an output: github_document, because when I used html, it changed my formating !
+Therefore, I will go back in all my previous documents to change this in order to avoid any additional formating issues.